Kros-sk/Kros.KORM.Extensions.Asp/README.md

 }
 ```

-Migrations are disabled by default, so the previous code requires that the automatic migrations are enabled in connection string: `KormAutoMigrate=true`
+Migrations are disabled by default, so the previous code requires that the automatic migrations are enabled in KormSettings for each connection string: `AutoMigrate=true`

 Korm by default performs migrations by searching the main assembly for files in `SqlScripts` directory.
 The script file name must match pattern `{migrationId}_{MigrationName}.sql`. `MigrationId` is increasing number over time.